|Driving Wheels||3ft 8ins|

 The overhaul commenced shortly afterwards and it will include the fitting of new tanks to the locomotive.
 It is hope to have the locomotive back in service sometime in 2018.

 By December 2018 it was reported that the overhaul was nearing completion with work on the bottom half completed.
 The overhaul of the boiler suffered a setback when it was discovered that the new set of tubes had been stamped with a material batch number which rendered them only fit for scrap.
 The problem being that the depth of the stamping which represented a fair percentage of the permitted wastage on tubes.
-The forecast date for completing the overhaul was amended to February 2019.
+The forecast date for completing the overhaul was amended to February 2019 but was subsequently changed to late September 2019.

 |Home Base||Current Status||Owner|